zjinhu/InPurchase/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Usage

 ## Install

-### Cocoapods

-1. Add `pod 'InPurchase'` in Podfile

-2. Execute `pod install or pod update`

-3. Import `import InPurchase`

-### Swift Package Manager

-Starting from Xcode 11, the Swift Package Manager is integrated, which is very convenient to use.
-InPurchase also supports integration via Swift Package Manager.

 Select `File > Swift Packages > Add Pacakage Dependency` in Xcode's menu bar, and enter in the search bar